heiniglab/multiomics-network-inference/README.md

 ### Meta target rules

-There are some 'meta' targets which can be used to run only parts of the pipeline, but for all hotspots.
+There are some 'meta' targets which can be used to run only parts of the pipeline for all hotspots.

 #### Generate ranges overview